johnstonskj/behavior/README.md

 # Modules

+* `fsm` -- UML-style State Machines including entry/exit/do behaviors and transition effects and guards.
 * `markov-chain` -- Define the state/transition matrix for a Markov chain and execute the chain resulting in a stream of state events.